 Potential Drug Interactions

-A newer medication combining rilpivirine with dolutegravir was approved by the FDA in late 2017; see Juluca.
-A long-acting injectable formulation of rilpivirine may be approved this year along with a long-acting injectable formulation of cabotegravir to form a complete regimen given once a month; see the long-acting cabotegravir/long-acting rilpivirine page.
-Edurant is not recommended for treatment-naïve patients with a pre-treatment viral load greater than 100,000 copies/mL or CD4 less than 200 cells/mm3.
-A rilpivirine-based regimen may be advantageous in people with high risk for heart disease due to its relatively low impact on lipid profile.
-The clinical benefits, however, are not known at this time.
-While its tolerability and safety profiles are advantages for Edurant, the greater potential for virologic failure in patients with high viral loads or low CD4 counts, food restrictions, and cross-resistance to the other NNRTIs puts Edurant at a disadvantage for first-time treatment—people may not be able to switch to another NNRTI if their HIV develops NNRTI resistant mutations to Edurant.
+A rilpivirine-based regimen may be advantageous for people with high risk for heart disease due to its relatively low impact on lipid profile.
+The clinical benefit of these findings has not been demonstrated.
+While its tolerability and safety profiles are advantages for Edurant, the greater potential for virologic failure in patients with high viral loads, food restrictions, and cross-resistance to the other NNRTIs puts Edurant at a disadvantage for first-time treatment—people may not be able to switch to another NNRTI if their HIV develops NNRTI-resistant mutations to Edurant.
 Data for use of rilpivirine in combination with an abacavir/lamivudine background are insufficient to recommend at this time.
 For individuals with HIV-2, commonly found in some other countries, an NNRTI would not be recommended as HIV-2 is inherently resistant to NNRTIs.
-Edurant can be used during pregnancy, and is listed as a DHHS alternative NNRTI to use in pregnancy in combination with a two-NRTI backbone.
-According to the FDA, lower exposures of rilpivirine were observed during pregnancy, therefore, viral load should be monitored closely.
+Edurant can be used during pregnancy, and is listed as a DHHS alternative NNRTI to use during pregnancy in combination with a two-NRTI backbone.
+According to the FDA, lower exposures of rilpivirine were observed during pregnancy; therefore, viral load should be monitored closely.